lbdlbdlbdl/philosophy-rag/README.md

 See credentials in the `.env` file if needed - everything is included except for `GROQ_API_KEY` (Groq provides free LLM access).
 If you want to run the entire process locally, set your `GROQ_API_KEY` in the `.env` file before running.
 I use Elastic hosting, credentials presented in `.env` file.

-I run thhis project in Github Codespaces.
+I run this project in Github Codespaces.
 You may too, or locally, or anywhere (because of docker-compose is presented).
 To run:
 1. Clone/fetch the repo.
-2. Make Github Codespaces wih 4-cores.
+2. (optional) Make Github Codespaces wih 4-cores.
-3. In the container's bash, run `docker-compose up --build` and wait for the dependencies to load and 2 ports to open.
+3. In the container's bash or in repo (it you run locally), run `docker-compose up --build` and wait for the dependencies to load and 2 ports to open.
 4. Go to PORTS section (here you'll see *jupyter* and *grafana* hosts).
 The entire program is run through Jupyter notebooks (see the description below).
 5. Run the Jupyter Notebook cells in the `/backend` folder in the order listed below.
 All additional necessary instructions are provided in notebooks.